Weixin Cai | 蔡 伟鑫

 Abstract: The causal exclusion problem is often considered as one of the major difficulties for which non-reductive physicalists have no easy solution to offer.
 Some non-reductive physicalists address this problem by arguing that mental properties are to some extent causally autonomous.
 If this is the case, then mental properties will not be causally excluded by their physical realizers because causation, in general, is a relation between properties of the same level.
 In this paper, I argue that the response from causal autonomy cannot be successful for two reasons.
 First, it does not offer a satisfactory explanation for how mental particulars can have causal efficacy in a non-reductive physicalist framework.
 Second, the causal considerations underpinning this response do not really support the conclusion that mental properties are causally autonomous.

-- A pair of papers on theorizing about causation (under contract).
+- Two papers on theorizing about causation (commissioned).

-- A paper on how generative AI models can empower research in experimental philosophy (in Chinese; under review).
+- A paper on how generative AI models can empower research in experimental philosophy (in Chinese).

 Teaching